Dai Nationality

 Resources:

 Thanks to the area's favorable climate, agriculture and horticulture developed very early.
 An abundance of rice won for Xishuangbanna the title 'barn of south Yunnan'; local tea, bamboo, and sugar cane are also of high quality.
 According to historical records, Pu'er Tea was presented to the emperor as tribute as early as the Ming Dynasty (1368 - 1644).
-Now the Dai region has become an important producer of rubber.
+Now this region has become an important producer of rubber.

 Other resources are also abundant.
 There are wild apples, bananas and Chinese gooseberries, rare animals like gibbons and peacocks, and minerals like gold, silver, iron, and crystal.